akuma-your-death/smart-dashboard/README.md

 if you install the requirements.txt its not a problem if you get only errors, these tools should be install by standard but just to be safe

+if you want to send whatsapp messages at first you have to login in web.whatsapp.com with your stanrd browser(mine is chrome)

 made with ❤️ from akuma-your-death